griffin-38/cdk-mini-project/README.md

 - Python

 ## Preparation

-Before starting the project, ensure you have the following:
+Before you begin, make sure you have the following:

-- An active AWS account.
+- An active AWS account
-- AWS CDK for TypeScript installed.
+- AWS CDK for TypeScript installed
-- AWS CDK prerequisites installed.
+- AWS CDK prerequisites installed

+This project is a learning journey, so take your time exploring the technologies, experimenting with solutions, and enhancing your skills as you go!

 ## Install Docker